mkonda/repsheet/README.md

 * URI
 * Arguments

-These are recorded for every request that IP makes.
-This key expires after a configurable amount of time, but the expiry is reset on every request.
-Essentially the key will fall off once the IP has been dormant for `RepsheetRedisTTL` hours.
+These are recorded for every request the IP makes.

-Second, Repsheet looks at [ModSecurity](http://modsecurity.org) to see if the request triggered any rules.
-If that is the case, [ModSecurity](http://modsecurity.org) places details into the request headers.
+Second, if the `RepsheetFilter` directive is set to `On`, Repsheet looks at [ModSecurity](http://modsecurity.org) to see if the request triggered any rules.
+If so, [ModSecurity](http://modsecurity.org) places details into the request headers.
 Repsheet reads these headers and records information about which rules were triggered and stores them in Redis in the following fashion:

 ```
-sadd <ruleid> <ip>
+sadd <ruleid> <ip>:detected
-incr <ruleid>:<ip>
+incr <ip>:<rule>:count
-sadd repsheet <ip>
+set <ip>:repsheet true
 ```

-In other words, each IP address that triggers a rule is stored in a set that keys off of the rule id.
-For each IP address that triggers a rule, an integer key that keys off the combined string of `ruleid:ip` is created and incremented any time the rule is triggered by the IP address.
-Finally, The IP address is added to the repsheet because it triggered one or more rules.
+In other words, each IP address that triggers a ModSecurity is put on the Repsheet and each rule that has been triggered is recorded as well as how many times that rule has been triggered.
+Finally, The IP address is flagged as being a repsheet offender.

 The high level idea is captured in this drawing: